$0 Manitoba Foster Care Quick-Start Checklist

 The concern that matters to agencies is not your employment status — it's your childcare plan.
 Where will the foster child be during working hours?
 Is the childcare arrangement stable and appropriate for a child who may have complex needs?
 Have you accounted for the possibility that a school-age child might need to be picked up early if they're struggling?

-Foster children in Manitoba are eligible for publicly subsidized childcare, but wait lists for licensed daycare in Winnipeg are notoriously long.
+Daycare access, availability, and funding vary, so discuss them with the agency before accepting a placement of a young child.
+Do not assume that a foster placement creates priority access.
 This is a documented system pressure — there was a widely covered incident in 2024 where a $5.5 million provincially funded daycare sat unopened due to a land ownership dispute.
-Foster parents should apply for daycare placement as early as possible in the process, ideally before or at the time of their first placement.
+Foster parents should raise childcare needs as early as possible in the process.

 Current financial instability.
 If you cannot demonstrate that your household can meet its own needs independently of foster care payments, the agency will have concerns.
 This is not about income level per se — it's about stability and the capacity to put the child's needs first.

-Unwillingness to support cultural connections.
+Cultural responsibilities.
 This is Manitoba-specific and genuinely important.
-Given that 91% of children in care are Indigenous, a prospective foster parent who is unwilling to support a child's cultural identity, maintain connections to their birth community, or engage respectfully with birth family is not a good match for the system's actual population of children in need.
+Given that 91% of children in care are Indigenous, foster parents are expected to support a child's cultural identity, maintain connections to their birth community, and engage respectfully with birth family.

 The First Step